If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Since your child doesn’t have to wear a mask at home, getting them to wear these blue light blocking glasses might be a bit easier.
 Sitting in front of a computer all day isn’t good for anyone, especially little ones with developing eyesight.
 These glasses will reduce visual fatigue with UV400 protection as well as glare reduction.
 These frames are ultra-lightweight and flexible, they’re made of eco-friendly TR90 silicone frames that can be twisted and bent without breaking so they’re protective and kid-friendly.

 If you’re setting your child up at the dining room table or your desk chances are they might need a bit of a boost to reach a comfortable height, especially for using the computer.
 This booster seat is made of high-density soft sponge so it acts as a comfortable seat cushion and a booster seat at the same time.
 It’s made of durable, anti-wrinkle fabric that’s also abrasion-resistant.
 It has an adjustable belt for attaching to a variety of chairs and has a removable cover that can be easily disassembled and machine-washed.
-It’s also lightweight and portable making it ideal to take to a restaurant or movie theater once the COVID-19 pandemic is over.
+It’s also lightweight and portable making it ideal to take to a restaurant or movie theater in addition to using it at home during remote learning.

 Something that will definitely help everyone during these days of remote learning is a timer.
 Keep your day and each lesson on track with this handy simple timer with three different lights and an optional alarm to alert your child that it’s time for class or that class is over.
 It’s very easy to use and even features a warning time option.
 Use it for bribed countdowns to keep your child in their seat is necessary!